HewlettPackard/OpenShift-on-SimpliVity/README.md

    **Note**: The playbook will create a secret to store the password for the binding user.

-2. edit the vault file located in `group_vars/all/vault.yml` (preferably  using `ansible-vault` because you want this file to be encrypted) and configure the variable `vault.ldap_bind_user_password:`  This is the password for the LDAP user you use for binding with the LDAP service.
+2. edit `group_vars/all/vault.yml` (preferably using `ansible-vault` because you want this file to be encrypted) and configure the variable `vault.ldap_bind_user_password:`  This is the password for the LDAP user you use for binding with the LDAP service.

    `vault:`
      `ldap_bind_user_password: 'YourpasswordHere'`

-3. The playbook supports LDAPS which means you need to configure the identity provider with the certificate of the Root CA which signed the LDAP service certificate.
-How you can retrieve this Root CA certificate will depend on your environment.
-In any case, you need to deposit this certificate under the name `ca.pem` in `playbooks/roles/ldap/files`.
+3. The playbook supports secure LDAP which means you need to configure the identity provider with the CA Bundle of the LDAP server.
+This bundle should be exported in PEM format.
+How you retrieve this CA bundle depends on your environment and is beyond the scope of this documentation.
+In any case, you **MUST** deposit this bundle under the name `ca.pem` in `playbooks/roles/ldap/files`. **The default bundle that comes with the repository will not work** but we leave it here for you to see which format is needed.

-   **Note**: the playbook will create a ConfigMap to store this certificate.
+   **Note**: the playbook creates a ConfigMap to store this bundle.

 4. Edit the file named `ldap_cr.yml` under `playbooks/roles/ldap/vars`.
 The OpenShift 4.1 documentation explains how to populate this file [here](https://docs.openshift.com/container-platform/4.1/authentication/identity_providers/configuring-ldap-identity-provider.html) .
 Because the content of this file is highly customizable we did not try to parameterize it.
-As a minimum you will want to modify the url specified in the default file.
-This URL and how it is built is described in [RFC 2255](https://tools.ietf.org/html/rfc2255).
+The url in this file is an [RFC 2255](https://tools.ietf.org/html/rfc2255) URL.
+An [Appendix](#ldap_cr_yml) later in this document reproduces and comments the default `ldap_cr.yml` that this repository ships.
+Remember, you **must**  edit this file because it will not work in your environment.

-**Note:** Before you attempt to run `playbooks/ldap.yml` it is highly recommended you test your settings with a tool like `ldapsearch` (for example).
-If you cannot query your LDAP with the user (and creds) and CA certificate your configured earlier then  the Identity provider that the playbook configures will fail to interact with your LDAP service.
-An example of query is shown below where we bind with the user `adreader` to query a user called `john`.
+**Note:** Before you attempt to run `playbooks/ldap.yml` you may want to test your settings with a tool like `ldapsearch` (for example).
+If you cannot query your LDAP with the Bind DN, Bind password and CA Bundle your configured earlier then the identity provider that the playbook configures will fail to interact with your LDAP service.

+An example of query is shown below where we bind with the user `adreader` to query a user called `john`, the directory service being hosted by a server named `mars-adds.am2.cloudra.local`.

-`ldapsearch  -H ldaps://mars-adds.am2.cloudra.local -\`
+`# ldapsearch  -H ldaps://mars-adds.am2.cloudra.local \`

-                  `x -w '(redacted)' -D "cn=adreader,cn=Users,dc=am2,dc=cloudra,dc=local" \`
+​      `-x -w '(redacted)' -D "cn=adreader,cn=Users,dc=am2,dc=cloudra,dc=local"  \`

-                 `-b "cn=Users,dc=am2,dc=cloudra,dc=local"  \`
+​      `-b "cn=Users,dc=am2,dc=cloudra,dc=local" \`

-                 `"(&(objectClass=person)(sAMAccountName=john))"`
+​     `"(&(objectClass=person)(sAMAccountName=john))"`

-The query above is similar to the query that the Identity provider will run against the LDAP service whenever someone wanted to log in as `john` and the following URL is specified in `ldap_cr.yml`.
+The query above is similar to the query that the Identity provider will run against the LDAP service whenever someone wanted to log in as `john` would the `ldap_cr.yml` specify the following URL:

 `ldaps://mars-adds.am2.cloudra.local/CN=Users,DC=am2,DC=cloudra,DC=local?sAMAccountName??(objectClass=person)`